Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Numerical studies

-We now apply the proposed tests to the Geographical Original of Music Data Set that can be obtained from the website \url{https://archive.ics.uci.edu}.
-This data set was first analyzed by Zhou, Claire, and King (2014) to predict the geographical origin (represented by latitude and longitude) of pieces of music.
-There are 1059 observations with the latitude $Y_1$ and the longitude $Y_2$ as outputs and 68 predictor variables $X_1, \cdots, X_{68}$.
-To understand this data set, one may wonder whether there is a linear relationship between the latitude $Y_1$ (or the longitude $Y_2$) and the predictor vector $X=(X_1, \cdots, X_{68})^{\top}$: $Y_1 = \beta^{\top}X + \varepsilon$.
-For a better explanation, we standardize all variables separately.
-To test this linear model, we treat the alternative as nonparametric and then apply the proposed tests $CvM_n$ and $TCvM_n$.
-The choice of the weight function $g(x)$ is the same as that in simulation study 1.
-The values of test statistics are respectively $CvM_n= 1.7613$ and $TCvM_n = 12.0131$ with the related $p$-values being about $0$.
+We apply the proposed tests to the Baseball Salaries Data Set which can be obtained from the website \url{https://www4.stat.ncsu.edu/~boos/var.select/baseball.html}.
+There are 337 Major League Baseball players salary information in this data set, with the salary $Y$ from the year 1992 as the output and $16$ performance measures from the year 1991 as predictor variables.
+The performance measures are $X_1$: Batting average, $X_2$: On-base percentage, $X_3$: the number of runs, $X_4$: the number of hits, $X_5$: the number of doubles, $X_6$: the number of triples, $X_7$: the number of home runs, $X_8$: the number of runs batted in, $X_9$: the number of walks, $X_{10}$: the number of strike-outs, $X_{11}$: the number of stolen bases, $X_{12}$: the number of errors, $X_{13}$: Indicator of free agency eligibility, $X_{14}$: Indicators of a free agent in 1991/2, $X_{15}$: Indicators of arbitration eligibility, and $X_{16}$: Indicators of arbitration in 1991/2.
+For easy interpretation, we standardize all variables respectively.
+To find out the regression relationship between the salary $Y$ and the performance measures $X=(X_1, \cdots, X_{16})^{\top}$, we first apply our tests to see whether a linear regression model $Y=\beta^{\top}X + \varepsilon$ is adequate to fit this data set.
+The values of test statistics are $CvM_n= 5.0851$ and $TCvM_n = 2.7918$, with the related $p$-values being about $0$ and $0.01$, respectively.
 This suggests rejecting the linearity of the underlying model.
-Figure 1(a) presents a scatter plot of $Y_1$ against $\hat{\beta}^{\top}X$ where $\hat{\beta}$ is the ordinary least squares estimator.
-While Figure 1(b) presents the residual plot against $\hat{\beta}^{\top}X$ where the residuals are obtained from the linear model.
-These plots indicate that a linear regression model for $(Y_1, X)$ may not be reasonable.
-Thus a more complicated model may be adopted to fit this data set.
+We further present a scatter plot of $Y$ against $\hat{\beta}_1^{\top}X$ in Figure 1(a) and the residuals against $\hat{\beta}_1^{\top}X$ in Figure 1(b), where $\hat{\beta}_1$ is the ordinary least squares estimator from the linear model.
+This plot also shows that a linear regression model for $(Y, X)$ may not be reasonable.
+From Figure 1(a), it seems that there may exist a quadratic relationship between $Y$ and $\hat{\beta}_1^{\top}X$.
+Therefore, we consider the following quadratic regression model to fit this data set

+When applying our tests to model (\ref{quadratic}), the values of the test statistics are $CvM_n= 0.4298$ with a $p$-value $0.18$ and $TCvM_n = 0.5278$ with a $p$-value $0.31$, respectively.
+This suggests that the quadratic model (\ref{quadratic}) may be plausible.
+To further visualize this fit, Figure 2(a) presents a scatter plot of $Y$ against $\hat{\beta}_2^{\top}X$ with the fitted quadratic curve on the scatter plot, where $\hat{\beta}_2$ is the least squares estimator of $\beta$ obtained from model (\ref{quadratic}).
+Figure 2(b) is the scatter plot of residuals from the model (\ref{quadratic}) against the fitted values $\hat{Y}$, where $\hat{Y}= \hat{a} + \hat{\beta}_2^{\top}X + \hat{c} (\hat{\beta}_2^{\top}X)^2$.
+It is readily seen that there exists no trend between the residuals and the fitted values $\hat{Y}$.
+Therefore, the quadratic regression model (\ref{quadratic}) is adequate for this data set.